🇪🇪Estonia · Visas

 Digital Nomad Visa

-The visa is issued as a long-stay Type D visa valid for one year.
+The visa is issued as a long-stay Type D visa with validity of up to 12 months and a stay of up to 365 days within 12 consecutive months.
 It is not renewable as a D-visa.
 An applicant who wishes to remain in Estonia beyond the initial year must convert to a temporary residence permit (TRP), which is a separate application with different evidence requirements.
-The digital nomad D-visa does not itself lead to PR or citizenship; only continuous legal residence on a TRP starts the five-year clock.
+The digital nomad D-visa does not itself lead to PR or citizenship; only residence on a TRP starts the five-year clock.

 Family.
-A spouse and dependent children can accompany the primary holder on a D-visa issued for the same duration.
-Each family-member application is filed separately, with the primary holder named as the basis for the application.
-Family members on a dependent D-visa are entitled to work in Estonia on their own account during the visa period.
+A spouse and dependent children can accompany the primary holder on a D-visa of the same duration, each filed separately with the primary holder named as the basis.

 Startup Visa and employment

-The Startup Visa is designed for founders of innovative, scalable technology businesses.
-The gating body is the Startup Committee, a panel organised by Startup Estonia that assesses whether the proposed venture meets the criteria for a genuinely scalable, technology-driven model.
-This is not a formality.
-The Committee evaluates the business concept, the founding team, the market, and the growth thesis.
-Generic consulting businesses, import-export operations, or service companies that happen to have a tech component do not qualify.
+The startup route is designed for founders of innovative, scalable technology businesses.
+The gating body is an expert committee of the Ministry of the Interior, which decides whether the company qualifies as a startup and returns its evaluation within 10 working days of a complete application.
+This is not a formality: the committee weighs the business concept, the founding team, the market and the growth thesis, and generic consulting businesses, import-export operations, or service companies that happen to have a tech component do not qualify.
+Companies already evaluated, or named in the Minister of the Interior’s list of exempt companies, skip the evaluation.

 Employment TRP